SankalpKothari0904/Parallel-Programming-Constructs/OpenMP/Directives.md

     ...
     END
 ```
-- **Static Extent:** the DO directive occurs within an enclosing PARALLEL region.
+- **Static Extent:** the `DO` directive occurs within an enclosing `PARALLEL` region.
-- **Orphaned Directives:** The CRITICAL and SECTIONS directives occur outside an enclosing parallel region.
+- **Orphaned Directives:** The `CRITICAL` and `SECTIONS` directives occur outside an enclosing `PARALLEL` region.
-- **Dynamic Extent:** The CRITICAL and SECTIONS directives occur within the dynamic extent of the DO and PARALLEL directives.
+- **Dynamic Extent:** The `CRITICAL` and `SECTIONS` directives occur within the dynamic extent of the `DO` and `PARALLEL` directives.

 OpenMP specifies a number of scoping rules on how directives may associate (bind) and nest within each other.
 Illegal and/or incorrect programs may result if the OpenMP binding and nesting rules are ignored.
 ## Directive Binding and Nesting Rules
 ### Directive Binding
-- The DO/for, SECTIONS, SINGLE, MASTER and BARRIER directives bind to the dynamically enclosing PARALLEL, if one exists.
+- The `DO/for`, `SECTIONS`, `SINGLE`, `MASTER` and `BARRIER` directives bind to the dynamically enclosing `PARALLEL`, if one exists.
 If no parallel region is currently being executed, the directives have no effect.
-- The ORDERED directive binds to the dynamically enclosing DO/for.
+- The `ORDERED` directive binds to the dynamically enclosing `DO/for`.
-- The ATOMIC directive enforces exclusive access with respect to ATOMIC directives in all threads, not just the current team.
+- The `ATOMIC` directive enforces exclusive access with respect to `ATOMIC` directives in all threads, not just the current team.
-- The CRITICAL directive enforces exclusive access with respect to CRITICAL directives in all threads, not just the current team.
+- The `CRITICAL` directive enforces exclusive access with respect to `CRITICAL` directives in all threads, not just the current team.
-- A directive can never bind to any directive outside the closest enclosing PARALLEL.
+- A directive can never bind to any directive outside the closest enclosing `PARALLEL`.
 ### Directive Nesting
 - A work-sharing region may not be closely nested inside a work-sharing, explicit task, critical, ordered, atomic, or master region.
 - A barrier region may not be closely nested inside a work-sharing, explicit task, critical, ordered, atomic, or master region.